 Under the project implemented at the “M.S.
 Curie” Clinical Emergency Hospital for Children, Vodafone provided the secure voice and data infrastructure implemented on the new 4G technology, as well as the mobile last generation terminals used by the doctors for permanent monitoring of patients.

-Vodafone also provides the 1st level support services through the 24/7 available teams, the escalations of support issues being approached by Datanet Systems, through the appointed centre for such matters.
+Vodafone also provides the 1st level support services through the 24/7 available teams, the escalations of support issues being approached by Datanet Systems, through the appointed center for such matters.

 “M.S.
 Curie” Hospital executed the implementation process in several stages.
 During the first testing stage, the solution was implemented in two rooms, then, following good results that were recorded, the project was extended to nine rooms.